 Once you have packed your decorations and other seasonal items, store your items so that you can easily find each box according to when you will need it.
 The best way to do this is to use a shelf in your storage unit and reserve a spot for each holiday on it with the labeled box or bin.

 5. Choose the Right Type of Storage

 Because many holiday items can be damaged by the elements, choosing a dry, indoor, climate controlled facility is the best option, especially if items hold sentimental value.
 If you have large items, like inflatable decorations, or outside decorations that can be exposed to the elements, then you can use a drive-up storage unit.

-Choose U-Haul as your storage place and enjoy the holidays a little more, knowing your items are safe at one of our storage facilities.
+Choose U-Haul as your seasonal storage place and enjoy the holidays a little more, knowing your items are safe at one of our storage facilities.
 Find a self-storage facilty near you today.